chainguard-dev/edu/content/chainguard/administration/custom-idps/ping-id/index.md

 ## Configuring Chainguard to use Ping SSO

-To configure Chainguard make a note of the following settings from your Ping application.
-These can be found in the Ping console under the **Configuration** tab of the **Application** page.

-* Client ID
-* Client Secret
-* Issuer URL
+Now that your Okta application is ready, you can create the custom identity provider.

-Next, log in to Chaingaurd with `chainctl`, using an OIDC provider like Google, Github, or GitLab to bootstrap your account.
+First, log in to Chainguard with `chainctl`, using an OIDC provider like Google, Github, or GitLab to bootstrap your account.

 ```sh
 chainctl auth login